NobbyBop/CaviarClub/README.md

 - run `npm i` in your terminal to install all requirements
 - run `node seed.js` in your terminal to seed the database
 - run `npm start` to start the application
-- go to localhost:3000 to begin your caviar clib expeirnce!!
+- go to localhost:3000 to begin your caviar club experience!!